Clustered Graph Matching for Label Recovery and Graph Classification: The good and the bad of coarse matching

-\end{theorem} The conditions in the theorem are sufficient to ensure suitable asymmetry across $B^{(1)}$ and $B^{(2)}$ for both Eq. \ref{eq:rate} to hold as well as sufficient variance growth for $f(P)-f(P^*)$.
-We suspect these conditions are not necessary, and can be relaxed with more careful analysis of the mismatch between $B^{(1)}$ and $B^{(2)}$, though we do not pursue this further here.
+The conditions in Theorem \ref{thm:thm1} ensure that $B^{(1)}$ and $B^{(2)}$ have sufficiently many edgewise structural differences post-shuffling to provide an adequate sample size for Stein's normal approximation method to provide approximate normality of $f(P)-f(P^*)$, as well as sufficient variance growth for $f(P)-f(P^*)$ which will be used later to provide sharp concentration of this difference.
+We suspect these precise conditions are not necessary, and can be relaxed with more careful analysis of the mismatch between $B^{(1)}$ and $B^{(2)}$, though we do not pursue this further here.

-As an immediate consequence of Theorem \ref{thm:thm1}, we have the following corollary, which shows that the incorrect permutation $P$ is a better solution of the quadratic assignment problem. \begin{cor} Under Theorem \ref{thm:thm1} assumptions, we have the following: \begin{itemize} \item[i.]
-With no further assumptions on $\mathbb{E}_B(f(P)-f(P^*))$, we have that
+As an immediate consequence of Theorem \ref{thm:thm1}, we have the following corollary, which shows that the incorrect permutation $P$ is a better solution of the quadratic assignment problem. \begin{cor} Given the conditions of Theorem \ref{thm:thm1}, if $\mathbb{E}_B(f(P)-f(P^*))>0$ we have the following: \begin{itemize} \item[i.]
+With no further assumptions on $\mathbb{E}_B(f(P)-f(P^*))$, we have that $\mathbb{P}(f(P)>f(P^*))\geq 1/2(1-o(1)).$ \item[ii.]
+If we assume that $\mathbb{E}_B(f(P)-f(P^*))=\omega(m\sqrt{n\xi\log n}),$ we have that $\mathbb{P}(f(P)>f(P^*))\geq 1-o(1).$ \end{itemize} \end{cor} Note that in the case where $\mathbb{E}_B(f(P)-f(P^*))<0$ for every $P\neq P^*$, if we do not provide an associated growth rate, then the same proof as in Theorem \ref{thm:thm1} yields $\mathbb{P}(f(P)>f(P^*))\leq 1/2(1-o(1))$.
+The growth rate assumption in Eq. \ref{eq:growth} is made to uniformly bound these probabilities close to $0$. \begin{rem} Sections \ref{sec:benefit} and \ref{sec:cost} imply that the key for correctly recovering the latent vertex alignment for the out-of-sample graph is